Gender trends in computer science authorship: Analyses

-where $B$ is the backshift operator, which shifts by one to the previous time point, and $\varepsilon_t$ is zero-centered, normally distributed noise \cite{Automatic2008Hyndman}.
+where $B$ is the backshift operator, which shifts by one to the previous time point, and $\varepsilon_t$ is zero-centered, normally distributed noise \citep{Automatic2008Hyndman}.

-Finally, we obtain the forecast in the original domain using a sigmoid transform over the projected values, applying $\sigma_\alpha$ to $y_t$ for $t > 2018$.
-We let $\alpha=0.5$ so that $\sigma_{0.5}$ has minimum and maximum values of 0 and 0.5 respectively.
-This constrains the projected values to be between 0 and the expected equilibrium proportion of 0.5.
-The 95\% predictive interval is computed and shown for all projections.
+Finally, we obtain the forecast in the original domain using a sigmoid transform over the projected values, applying $\sigma_\alpha$ to $y_t$ for $t > 2019$.
+We sample $\alpha$ from the range $[0.3, 1.0]$ so that $\sigma_{\alpha}$ has minimum and maximum values of 0 and $\alpha$ respectively.
+This constrains the projected values to be between 0 and some expected equilibrium proportion defined by $\alpha$.
+The 80\% and 95\% confidence intervals of the prediction are computed from averaging the projection confidence over 10000 iterations of model fitting.

+The range for $\alpha$ is defined based on the space of likely equilibrium proportions, as estimated based on trends observed in various fields of study (see Figure \ref{fig:prop_by_fos}).
 Note that $\alpha$ represents the proportion of female authors we expect in the long run.
 An equilibrium proportion of 0.5 indicates that we expect the authorship makeup to eventually stabilize at around 50\% men and 50\% women.
 An equilibrium proportion of 0.9 indicates that we expect the authorship makeup to eventually stabilize at around 10\% men and 90\% women.
-Trends toward equality suggest that the former is more plausible than the latter.
-As is further elaborated in Section \ref{sec:authorship-trends}, we perform a sensitivity analysis to determine the effect of the selected $\alpha$ parameter on the year in which parity is expected to be reached.
+As is further elaborated in \S \ref{sec:authorship-trends}, we perform a sensitivity analysis to determine the effect of the selected $\alpha$ parameter on the year in which parity is expected to be reached.